deciduously/deciduously-com-sunfish/content/blog/yew_3/post.md

 ---
 cover_image: https://thepracticaldev.s3.amazonaws.com/i/rwta9vb9b44e38nj3i4v.png
-edited: 2018-11-20T12:00:00.000Z
+date: November 20, 2018
 title: Let's Build a Rust Frontend with Yew - Part 3
-published: true
-description: Adding game logic to a Yew skeleton app
-tags: rust, webassembly, beginners, webdev
+tags:
+  - rust
+  - webassembly
+  - beginners
+  - webdev
 ---

 ## Game On

 This is the third and final part of a 3 part series.
 This post starts off with a project that looks something like [this](https://github.com/deciduously/hunt-the-wumpus/tree/master/part2).
 Here are links for [Part 1](https://dev.to/deciduously/lets-build-a-rust-frontend-with-yew---part-1-3k2o) and [Part 2](https://dev.to/deciduously/lets-build-a-rust-frontend-with-yew---part-2-1ech) if you need to catch up.

 Part 2 left us with a cave we can wander around, but not much in the way of danger.
 The name of the game is "Hunt the Wumpus" and there's nary a wumpus in sight!

 Open up `src/lib.rs`.
 Let's add one to our `Model`:

 ```rust
 pub struct Model {